History of Pune: City development

 The Poona Municipality was established in 1858.
-The cantonment area had its own separate administration from the beginning, and is governed separately even today.
-Unlike the Bombay Municipal council, the Poona Municipality had two-thirds members elected.
+The cantonment area had its own separate administration from the beginning and is governed separately even today.
+Unlike the Bombay Municipal council, the Poona Municipality had two-thirds of its members elected.
 In case of Bombay, it was only half the members.
 Due to the colonial government of the Presidency setting up property and educational qualifications to hold office, majority of the seats on the corporation were held by Maharashtrian Brahmins, who accounted for 20% of the city's population in the late 1800s.
 A significant number of seats were also held by non-Maharashtrian Hindus (Gujarati, south Indian, etc.) and Parsis.
 Social reformer, Jyotirao Phule was appointed to the council in the 1870s.
-The position of District Collector was created by the East India company at the beginning of its rule, and has been retained after Independence.
+The position of District Collector was created by the East India company at the beginning of its rule and has been retained after Independence.
 Pune and the Pune district also had a collector, who had broad administrative power of revenue collection and judicial duties.
 When Pune and the Peshwa territories came under the company rule, Governor of the Bombay Presidency, Mountstuart Elphinstone wanted to retain many practices of the old order, including justice.
 He continued the practice of Panchayat (a jury of local elders) to adjudicate in civil cases, however, the litigants preferred the parallel courts modelled on the English judicial system.
 Trial by jury was introduced in Pune in 1867.

 For most of the British era, Pune remained a poor cousin of Mumbai when it came to industrialization.
 There were, however, a few industrial concerns active at the turn of the 20th century, such as a paper mill, metal forge works, and a cotton mill.
 An ammunition factory was set up in Khadki in 1869.
 Printing contributed significantly to the city's economy, due to the presence of large number of educational establishments in the city.
 To a major extent, manufacturing was a small-scale business.
 Cotton and silk weaving were major industries that grew in the 19th century.
-The same was true of brass and copper-ware.
+The same was true of brass and copperware.
 The latter actually developed after the advent of railways made importation of sheet metal easier.
-Other small industries included jewelry, beedi-making, leather-works, and food processing.
-Towards the end of the British era, movie-making had become a significant business, with eminent studios like the Prabhat Film Company located in the city.
+Other small industries included jewelry, beedi-making, leatherworks, and food processing.
+Towards the end of the British era, moviemaking had become a significant business, with eminent studios like the Prabhat Film Company located in the city.
 In the early years of the British rule, an open-air vegetable market used to be held outside the Shaniwar Wada.
 This shifted to an indoor place built by the Poona Municipality, which was inaugurated in 1886.
 The market was named after the then Governor of Bombay, Lord Reay, and served as retail and wholesale market in addition to being the municipal office.
 There was also an older market-district called Tulshi Baug, close to the vegetable market that sold a variety of household items.